Georgian Civil War

-While the Gamsakhurdia rebellion was eventually defeated, the South Ossetia and Abkhazia conflicts resulted in the de facto secession of both regions from Georgia.
-As a result, both conflicts have lingered on, with occasional flare-ups.

 Background

-Ethnic conflicts
+Georgian independence and ethnic conflicts

+During the dissolution of the Soviet Union, an opposition movement in Georgia organized mass protests starting in 1988, culminating in a declaration of sovereignty in May 1990 and independence on April 9, 1991, which was recognized in December after the failed August Coup.
+Zviad Gamsakhurdia was elected President in May 1991.

-Ethnic minority separatist movements, primarily on the part of the Ossetians and the Abkhaz, demanded greater recognition in the new order of the early 1990s.
-Asserting its newly gained national prerogatives, Georgia responded with military attempts to restrain separatism forcibly.
-On January 5, 1991 Georgia's National Guard entered Tskhinvali, the South Ossetian capital, and fighting broke out in and around the city.
+Meanwhile, ethnic minority separatist movements, primarily on the part of the Ossetians and the Abkhaz, demanded secession from Georgia.
+A petition for a separate Abkhazian SSR was submitted to the Soviet Union in March 1989, followed by anti-Georgian riots in July.
+The South Ossetian Autonomous Oblast declared independence from Georgia SSR in September 1990.
+The crisis culminated in the First South Ossetian War breaking out in January 1991.
 The Georgian-Ossetian Conflict was the first major crisis faced by Gamsakhurdia's government.

 Civil unrest

-Opposition against the authoritarian Government of Zviad Gamsakhurdia soon turned violent in the autumn of 1991.
+In August 1991, the Georgian National Guard launched a mutiny against President Zviad Gamsakhurdia and seized a government broadcast station in September.
 Following the police dispersion of a large opposition demonstration in Tbilisi on September 2, several opposition leaders were arrested and their offices raided and pro-opposition newspapers were closed.
-The National Guard of Georgia, the major paramilitary force in the country, split into two factions; pro- and anti-Gamsakhurdia.
+The National Guard of Georgia, the major paramilitary force in the country, split into two factions; pro- and anti-Gamsakhurdia, the latter being headed by the sacked National Guard commander Tengiz Kitovani.
 Another paramilitary organization, the Mkhedrioni, led by Jaba Ioseliani, also sided with the opposition.

 Demonstrations and barricade-building marked the next three months, with sporadic clashes between pro- and anti-Gamsakhurdia forces.
 On September 24 a state of emergency was declared in Tbilisi.
 By late October 1991, most of the leadership of the opposition National Democratic Party (NDP), headed by Giorgi Chanturia, had been arrested.
-A stand-off followed as former National Guard leader Tengiz Kitovani's armed supporters withdrew to the outskirts of Tbilisi where they remained until late December 1991.
-The opposition claimed that President Gamsakhurdia had left no chance to peacefully settle the crisis.
+A stand-off followed as the anti-Gamsakhurdia factions of the National Guard withdrew to the outskirts of Tbilisi where they remained until late December 1991.

 Coup d'état

 On 20 December 1991, Kitovani's fighters returned in force to begin the final onslaught against Gamsakhurdia.
-The armed opposition released Jaba Ioseliani and mounted barricades in central Tbilisi.
+The armed opposition released Jaba Ioseliani from prison and mounted barricades in central Tbilisi.
 On December 22, the rebels seized several official buildings, and attacked the Parliament building where Gamsakhurdia and his supporters were holding the position.
 Simultaneously, the rebels, already controlling most of the city, brutally suppressed pro-Gamsakhurdia protests in and around Tbilisi.
 They fired on the crowds, killing and wounding several people.

 On 6 January 1992, President Gamsakhurdia with other members of his government was forced to flee first to Armenia and then to Chechnya, where he led a form of government-in-exile for the next 18 months.

 Within several days of the fighting, the main boulevard in the city, Rustaveli Avenue, had been destroyed, and at least 113 people were killed.